-While upgrading their operating systems, Microsoft focused a lot towards making them smart, automatic machines.
+While upgrading their operating systems, Microsoft focused a lot on making them smart, automatic machines.
 This was evident by the way they worked towards their new Automatic Troubleshooters and online fixes.

 One such reported case is when we get the following error: